Lingual Braces Brisbane

-What Are Lingual Braces?
+What Are They?

 Technology has brought diversity in orthodontic treatments.
 There are various treatment options now available and one of those options is lingual braces.
 Lingual braces adhere to the back of your teeth (the lingual or tongue side) instead of the front of the teeth making them practically invisible.
-Whether you are a teenager who worries about peer pressure or an adult that is looking for a more discreet option for getting a perfectly aligned smile, lingual braces are a way to get this done.

 What sets lingual braces apart from the traditional metal braces is in their placement on the back of the teeth.
 Lingual braces are virtually invisible, and that’s the main reason to be the choice for eligible patients.
 This is the reason that these braces are being increasingly used for adult orthodontics.
 Lingual braces are an orthodontic option with practical and cosmetic advantages over alternative braces.
-Their positioning provides some differences with respect to comfort, fit and ability to be discreet.
+Their positioning provides some differences with respect to comfort, fit and ability to be discreet

 How Lingual Braces are Placed?

 A perfect fit is essential when it comes to installing lingual braces as the brackets and wires are more challenging to place.
-The backs of the teeth are difficult to access and have much less room for the orthodontist to work.
+The backs of the teeth are difficult to access and have much less room for the dentist to work.
 In order to properly position the lingual braces, all the brackets are cemented on the teeth at the same time with a customized tray holding them in place.